 The life of Valencian film director, scriptwriter and researcher Miguel Ángel Font Bisier (January 1987), is marked by a constant personal and professional evolution.

-He studied at the German School of Valencia and he received his bachelor degree in Audio-visual Communication from the University Cardenal Herrera CEU.
-At the same time, he studied violin for 20 years, which triggered his passion for the arts.
-Being able to speak English, Spanish, German, Italian, Valencian and Spanish Sign Language, allows him to easily coordinate not only local or national productions, but also international ones.
+Miguel Ángel attended the German School of Valencia and later received his bachelor’s degree in Audio-Visual Communication from the University Cardenal Herrera CEU.
+Concurrently, he had been playing the violin for 20 years, which triggered his passion for the arts.